uvarc/rc-website/README.md

     description = "This is where a brief page description could go."
     +++

+### Shortcodes

+You can do fancy things within regular markdown pages by using "shortcodes".
+A few examples:

+Lead text (larger at the top of a post):

+    {{< lead >}}
+      This text will be larger and more visible.
+    {{< /lead >}}

+Embed a YouTube video:

+    {{< youtube w7Ft2ymGmfc >}}

+A gist in GitHub:

+    {{< gist spf13 7896402 >}}

+A simple highlight:

+    {{< highlight >}}
+      This text is going to get some fancy highlighting!
+    {{< /highlight >}}

+A specific tweet:

+    {{< tweet 877500564405444608 >}}

+A CADRE Education Track tile:

+    {{< education-track 279 >}}

-## Featured Content
+### Featured Content
-To "feature" a post on the home page (which displays 2 most recent feature posts), simply add a TAG with the value `feature`.
+To "feature" a post on the home page (which displays 2 most recent feature posts), simply add a CATEGORY with the value `feature`.

-    tags = ["feature","another-tag","yet-another-tag"]
+    categories = ["feature","another-category","yet-another-category"]

-## Preview your content locally
+### Preview content locally
-`hugo server` will bring up the local Node.js server and give you a preview URL `http://localhost:1313/`
+`hugo server` will bring up the local hugo server and give you a preview URL `http://localhost:1313/`.
+If making many changes, open another terminal to keep the `hugo server` running as you edit.

-## Publish your content
+### Publish content
-Simply push `master` or `staging` back to GitHub.
-Travis will handle it from there.
+Simply push `staging` back to GitHub.
+TravisCI will handle it from there.
+Pushing your content to the production website requires a PULL REQUEST.

+> Remember that after pushing your changes back to the `staging` branch, the https://staging.rc.virginia.edu/ website will be updated within 1-2 minutes.
+Hold down the SHIFT key when reloading your browser to refresh your local cache.

-## Delete content
+### Delete content
 * Delete the .md object(s) you no longer want in the site, then commit and push.
 * To temporarily remove content, set the `draft` status of any .md object to `true`.
-* Republishing deletes remote files in S3.
+* Republishing deletes remote files in S3/CloudFront.

-## Modify the theme:

-* HUGO themes can be [browsed here](http://themes.gohugo.io/).
-* Themes for HUGO are written using the TwiMG syntax.
-This can be found within various files/folders of the `themes/xxxxx` dir.
-* Themes are (usually) standalone repositories themselves, unless customized, as in this case.
-You can try out a new theme by cloning its repo into the /themes/ dir, and then changing config.toml to identify the theme you wish to use before you build again.
-* Changes to /static/css/style.css and /static/js/scripts.js are automatically minified using `yuicompressor`.

-## Events Data
+### Events Data

 The "Training" widget and workshops page are both fed from a JSON API connected to the education.cadre.virginia.edu portal.
 They are updated when the site is published (by hand) or every 24 hours by a Travis-CI cron job.

+## Search

+Site search is provided by Google CSE.
+Publishing in hugo generates a `/sitemap.xml` file that is bound to Google's crawlers.
+If you would like to omit a page from search, include `private = true` in the front matter of your page.
+The crawler generally refreshes every 3-7 days.